ooisaac55/ooisaac55/README.md

 ## Hi there 👋
-My name is Isaac, I'm computer engineering student interested in a lot of things c++, python and ...I love softwares development and automations.
+My name is Isaac, I'm computer engineering student interested in a lot of things c++, python, sql.
+I love softwares development and automations.
 <!--
 **ooisaac55/ooisaac55** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 # 👋 Hi,

-🎓 Cybersecurity student | Future Security Analyst
-🔐 Passionate about ethical hacking, network security, and learning new technologies
+🎓 Cybersecurity student | Future SOC Security Analyst 🔐 Passionate about ethical hacking, network security, and learning new technologies

 ---